librenms/librenms/doc/Developing/os/Health-Information.md

 #### Advanced health sensor example

-This example shows how to build sensors for the Adva FSP150CC family MetroE devices.
-The goal is to collect optical reading from SFPs installed in the ports on the device.
+This example shows how to build sensors using the advanced method.
+In this example we will be collecting optical power level (dBm) from Adva FSP150CC family MetroE devices.
 This example will assume an understanding of SNMP and MIBs.

 First we setup `includes/discovery/sensors/pre_cache/adva_fsp150.inc` as shown below.
 The first line walks the cmEntityObject table to get information about the chassis and line cards.
-From this information we extract the model type as that will determine which tables in the Facility-Mib ports are populated in.
+From this information we extract the model type as that will determine which tables in the CM-Facility-Mib the ports are populated in.
 Based on that information the program checks the appropriate table and builds an array inside of `$pre_cache` called `adva_fsp150_ports`.
 This array will have OID index vaules for each port, which we will use later to identify our sensor OIDs.

 ```
 $pre_cache['adva_fsp150'] = snmpwalk_cache_multi_oid($device, 'cmEntityObjects', [], 'CM-ENTITY-MIB', null, '-OQUbs');